 After grappling with this issue, we finally return to the basic premise of this post: there are invisible or implied contract terms in Kansas contracts, in this instance Kansas residential landlord-tenant contracts.
 Regardless of what Kansas residential leases may state or not state, landlords must furnish tenants habitable dwellings and maintain them in a habitable condition.
 This is definitely a win for tenants, and perhaps it’s a win for humanity too.

 Here at Kincaid Business & Entrepreneurial Law, LLC ®, we have substantial experience working with contracts, including contracts for lease of residential properties.
 We frequently review, revise, and draft rental agreements for landlords, investors, and entrepreneurs in connection with the leasing of single family residences, condos, duplexes, and townhomes.
 We are able to determine whether a breach of a landlord-tenant agreement has occurred and represent a party in the enforcement or defense thereof.
 Please contact us at 913-735-7707 or conveniently schedule with us here if we might be of assistance to you or your team.
+You may also wish to read about reviewing commercial leases on our website.

 Matthew T. Kincaid